lpouillo/vm5k/README.md

 Automate virtual machines deployment on Grid5000 in a global KaVLAN.

+WARNING : Option -j is temporary mandatory as the git version of execo_g5K.planning has been refactored recently ...

 ## Prerequisites
 This script is based on *execo* to control the deployment process of *debian*-based physical hosts